6 to 15 years old

 What's happening

-Open day - 22 April
+Open day - 20 May

 At Einstein School we identify and nurture talent so that each child can achieve great things and become a leader in their chosen field.
 Success, in our view, depends as much on attitude as on natural ability.We neither expect nor encourage children to excel in every area.
 Instead, our learning programme focuses on developing the character traits that define those who achieve excellence and inspire others.
 Talent development, research projects and immersive English teaching play an integral part in our leadership education pathway.